team-watchdog/apoc-gardens-wiki/public/markdown/Roots/radish.md

 ## Harvesting:
 Radish can be harvested 30-45 days after germination.
 Monitor plants to ensure that they are harvested at the correct maturity stage.
 Most radishes are fully mature after 50 days.

+## Curing:
-## Curing: After harvesting, cure radishes by storing them in a humid environment with temperatures between 32°F - 40°F (0°C - 4°C) for about two weeks.
+ <update>After harvesting, cure radishes by storing them in a humid environment with temperatures between 32°F - 40°F (0°C - 4°C) for about two weeks. </update>

+## Storage:
-## Storage: Store cured radishes in the refrigerator crisper drawer for up to four weeks.
-Alternatively, they can be frozen for up to six months. <update>In rural Sri Lanka, radishes are often stored in cool, dry places or in traditional clay pots filled with sand to maintain freshness.</update>
+<update>Store cured radishes in the refrigerator crisper drawer for up to four weeks.
+Alternatively, they can be frozen for up to six months.
+In rural Sri Lanka, radishes are often stored in cool, dry places or in traditional clay pots filled with sand to maintain freshness.</update>

 ## Protecting your plants
 ### Pest control
 **Pest type:** Leaf miner, caterpillars, cutworm

-**Symptoms:** Leaf miners cause serpentine mines on leaves.
+**Symptoms:** <update>Leaf miners cause serpentine mines on leaves.
 Caterpillars create holes in leaves and may defoliate plants.
-Cutworms feed on seedlings at the soil line.
+Cutworms feed on seedlings at the soil line.</update>

 **Control method:** A diluted neem oil solution works well as an organic pesticide.
 For caterpillars, plough soil, pick up and discard caterpillars hiding in the soil.
 Caterpillars in the soil are also eaten by birds when the soil is ploughed. <update>In Sri Lanka, traditional pest control methods like using wood ash or crushed neem leaves are also common.</update>